Protect the California State

-Last year, the restaurant industry went to the California Assembly to try and lower the minimum wage for tipped workers.
+In 2015, the restaurant industry went to the California Assembly to try and lower the minimum wage for tipped workers.
 We went too, and we stopped them.
 But bosses will try again to lower wages.

 Restaurant and banquet servers, bussers, bellmen, room service workers—along with hair stylists, nail salon and car wash workers, and others—are ALL affected.
 Don't let them try to get away with it!